Healthy Soils, Healthy Plants, Healthy People

 NOFA AOLCP Continuing Education Credits

-Reaccreditation Credits will be sought for NOFA Accredited Organic Land Care Professionals (AOLCP).
-Please print and bring your reaccreditation form for speaker signatures.
-The form is available here.
+Four reaccreditation Credits have been approved for NOFA Accredited Organic Land Care Professionals (AOLCP).
+Print and bring your reaccreditation form for speaker signatures, available here.

-Exhibitor spaces are available.
+All Exhibitor spaces have been sold.
 Exhibitor booths include Conference admission for one person with the company or organization as well as a table and chair.
 Exhibitors are invited to bring a potluck item to share for lunch.